As the Paris Peace Forum is getting ready for November 2019, a new leadership was elected for this second edition.

 Martin Tisné is Managing Director at Luminate.
 Alongside the Obama White House, he founded the Open Government Partnership and helped it grow to a 70+ country initiative.
 He also initiated the International Open Data Charter, the G8 Open Data Charter and the G20’s commitment to open data principles.
 He is the co-founder of Publish What You Fund.
 He is a board member of the Open Data Institute as well as a Steering Committee member of the Transparency and Accountability Initiative which he founded.

-Justin Vaïsse will soon be leaving his position as Director of the Centre d’analyse, de prévision et de stratégie (CAPS), the policy planning staff of the French Ministry for Foreign Affairs, which he led since 2013.
+Justin Vaïsse was Director of the Centre d’analyse, de prévision et de stratégie (CAPS), the policy planning staff of the French Ministry for Foreign Affairs, from 2013 to 2019.
 A French historian, the author of numerous books on international affairs, he was a Senior Fellow and Director of Research at the Center on the US and Europe at the Brookings Institution from 2007 to 2013.